xiaochengcike/UNet-1/README.md

-# UNet
+# 3D-UNet
-UNet for medical image segmentation by pytorch
+This is a 3D segmentation framework of UNet for medical image segmentation by pytorch

 The 3D UNet details is as follow: